Air of Authority - A History of RAF Organisation

 Fighter Command Modification Centre

-This was formed in on 1 June 1958 at North Weald in No 11 Group from No 2 FCMC, moving to Horsham St Faith on 15 October 1958, where it disbanded on 11 September 1961.
+This was formed in on 1 June 1958 at North Weald in No 11 Group from No 2 FCMC, moving to Horsham St Faith on 15 October 1958, where it disbanded on 11 September 1961, its task being transferred to RAF Horsham St Faith.

 No 1 Fighter Command Modification Centre